azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 # AI Developer College Day2 - Cognitive Services

-As we have looked at Cognitive Search so far and saw how we can enrich our search service with the Azure Cognitive Services we will now go into detail of some of those services.
-Yesterday we have trained and registered a model and deployed it as an endpoint.
-Microsoft is offering such services for developers to be able to make your applications smarter by enriching those with intelligence.
+As we have looked at Cognitive Search so far and saw how we can enrich our search service with the Azure Cognitive Services, we will now go into detail of some of those services.
+Yesterday we trained and registered a model and deployed it as an endpoint.
+Microsoft offers these services for developers to be able to make your applications smarter by enriching them with intelligence.

 ## Focus of Today: